blockmatic-icebox/eosio-hooks/README.md

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of decentralized applications.
+Blockmatic is building a robust ecosystem of people and tools for development of decentralized applications.

 [blockmatic.io](https://blockmatic.io)